 I've always thought a lot of him.

-Mike's been a great guy I knew him back when he was in the house.
+Mike's been a great guy I knew him back when he was in the House.

 And of course, here you have a guy who spent the last several years at the CIA looking at Korea.

-So his ability to sit down in a room with Kim Jong-un with a level of knowledge that very few people have, uh, and also to learn.
+So his ability to sit down in a room with Kim Jong-un with a level of knowledge that very few people have, and also to learn.

-I think he spent ninety minutes with him, and I suspect he came away having picked up a lot of points and a lot of insights that he did not have when he landed in North Korea.
+And I suspect he came away having picked up a lot of points and a lot of insights that he did not have when he landed in North Korea.

 Let me move on.

-Uh in the midst of all of this foreign policy success, and in the midst of, let's see, when we're now headed to four million new jobs created by the president, the lowest uh number of uh people on food stamps in in years and years, every economic statistic is pro more unbelievable than the next.
+In the midst of all of this foreign policy success and in the midst of, let's see, we're now headed to 4 million new jobs created by the president, the lowest number of people on food stamps in years and years.

-Fourteen states have record low unemployment numbers, record low unemployment for African Americans, Hispanic Americans, women in the workplace.
+14 states have record low unemployment numbers, record low unemployment for African Americans, Hispanic Americans, women in the workplace.

-And I don't see Robert Mueller and his merry band of democratic donors and people with very questionable ethical histories like Andrew Weissman wrapping it up.
+And I don't see Robert Mueller and his merry band of Democratic donors and people with very questionable ethical histories like Andrew Weissman wrapping it up.

 It seems like they're digging in deeper and deeper and deeper.